robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 **Pattern 15: No numbered sequences across paragraphs** Do not write "The first problem...
 The second problem...
 The third problem..." across consecutive paragraphs.
 Vary the framing or combine points.

+**Pattern 16: Sub-sentence triads (clause / phrase level)** Besides verb lists and explicit noun triads, scan each sentence for three comparable semantic chunks (often clause + two “with/for/when” add-ons).
+If the reader encounters three distinct beats of action or purpose, treat it as a triad.

+**Pattern 17: Three-panel sequences across sentences** If you have three consecutive sentences in one scene that are similar in length and simplicity, especially each introducing one action or observation, treat that as a hidden triad.
+Either collapse to two, or expand to four with varied length/shape.

+**Pattern 18: Framed pairs plus a third anchor in the same sentence** Watch for “main clause + mirrored pair” inside one sentence, or “entrance / action / object” distributed across two short sentences.
+If those three pieces feel equally weighted, count it as a triad.

+**Pattern 19: The “loaded closure” triad**
+In the final paragraph, be especially strict.
+Avoid lists of three; avoid images whose motion naturally breaks into three steps.
+End on one or two concrete gestures instead.

 ### Triad Detection Reference

 **These are triads.
 Rewrite all:**